ashuraWho/EO_DataSecurity/README.md

 ---

-## 8. Cryptographic Model (Detailed)
+## 8. Cryptographic Model
 ### 8.1.
 Encryption
 **Library:** `cryptography` (Fernet).

 **Fernet properties:**
-1. AES‑128 in CBC mode for confidentiality.
+1. AES‑128 (Advanced Encryption Standard) in CBC (Cipher Block Chaining) mode for confidentiality.
 2. HMAC‑SHA256 for integrity and authenticity.
-3. Random IV generation for semantic security.
+3. Random IV (Initialization Vector) generation for semantic security.

 **Why Fernet:** It is safe by default and reduces configuration errors in educational contexts.
-For production, AES‑GCM or envelope encryption would be preferred, but Fernet is sufficient to demonstrate authenticated encryption principles.
+For production, AES‑GCM (Advanced Encryption Standard - Galois/Counter Mode) or envelope encryption would be preferred, but Fernet is sufficient to demonstrate authenticated encryption principles.

 ### 8.2.
 Key Management
 1. Key stored in `secret.key`.
 2. Generated automatically if missing.
 3. File permissions restricted to owner where supported.

-**Production note:** Real systems use a KMS or HSM for key storage, rotation, and auditability.

 ### 8.3.
 Hashing
-**Algorithm:** SHA‑256.
+**Algorithm:** SHA‑256 (Secure Hash Algorithm 256-bit).

 **Rationale:** SHA‑256 is a widely accepted standard for integrity verification.
 Hashes are computed in chunks to allow processing of large data files without excessive memory use.